eliz-zay/masters-thesis/README.md

 - `opt -passes=dot-cfg hello.ll` - generate `.main.dot`
 - `dot -Tpng .main.dot -o main.png` - generate `main.png`
 Works for every function in the program.

-## Implementation
-LLVM IR does not keep annotations attached to functions and variables directly.
-Instead, the annotations are kept in the global section and cannot be accessed directly from values.
-To solve this, the Annotation module pass iterates over all annotations in the module modifies the IR by attaching 'annotation' metadata directly to the annotated values.
-The subsequent function passes can access this data directly from metadata.
-Important note: the annotation pass does not modify the IR .ll file unless explicitly specified to, but it modifies the intermediate representation of the code shared between passes.

 ## Validation
 - [FFT](https://lloydrochester.com/post/c/example-fft/)